ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    | "RRFS_NA_3km"
    | "RRFS_SUBCONUS_3km"

-..
-   COMMENT: Are all of these now being supported or still just the three main ones?
-Am I missing any?

 .. note::

    * If ``PREDEF_GRID_NAME`` is set to a valid predefined grid name, the grid generation method ``GRID_GEN_METHOD``, the (native) grid parameters, and the write-component grid parameters are set to predefined values for the specified grid, overwriting any settings of these parameters in the user-specified experiment configuration file (``config.sh``).
 In addition, if the time step ``DT_ATMOS`` and the computational parameters ``LAYOUT_X``, ``LAYOUT_Y``, and ``BLOCKSIZE`` are not specified in that configuration file, they are also set to predefined values for the specified grid.